netrisai/docs/tutorials/vpc-anywhere-upstream-peering.rst

 Traditional subnet: configuration
 ---------------------------------
-The configuration starts from defining the subnet in Net->IPAM section, this process is documented in details in :ref:`"IP Address Management"<ipam_def>` section.
+| The configuration starts from defining the subnet(s) reqired in Net->IPAM section, this process is documented in details in :ref:`"IP Address Management"<ipam_def>` section.
+Minimum two IP subnets are needed, one for management and second for connecting to ISP.
-After defining the subnet the required services can be enabled from corresponding sections.

 BGP Upstream